Let’s face it: People in the U.S. are really tired… like, all the time.

 Some research has shown people may even be at-risk of these more serious consequences from non-chronic sleep deprivation.
 For instance, a new study found that just one night of sleep loss could increase our risk of type 2 diabetes.

 Research also shows that both short- and long-term sleep deprivation can affect:

 - Your appetite.
 Sleep affects the levels of a hormone called leptin, which tells your brain when you are full, and ghrelin, which tells your brain when you are hungry.
-In a 2004 study, it was found that, “Participants with short sleep had reduced leptin and elevated ghrelin,” which can contribute to an increased appetite.

 - Your judgment.
 “The prefrontal cortex is greatly affected by sleep deprivation,” Shelby Freedman Harris, director of Behavioral Sleep Medicine at Montefiore Medical Center in New York City, told YouBeauty in 2014.
 “This area is associated with judgment, impulse control, visual association and attention.
 Less sleep leads to poorer judgment and acting impulsively, such as eating poorly, buying things without thinking about the consequences, and acting irritable or moody with others.”